oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 $ helm init
 ```

-It will normally take about 30-60 seconds for Tiller to be deployed and to start.
+Typically, it will take about 30-60 seconds for Tiller to be deployed and to start.
 To confirm that Tiller is running, use this command:

 ```bash
 $ kubectl -n kube-system get pods  | grep tiller tiller-deploy-5545b55857-rq8gp          1/1     Running   0          81m
 ```

-The output should show the status "Running".
+The output should show the status `Running`.

-**Note** More information about the Helm requirement can he found [here]({{< relref "/userguide/managing-operators" >}}).
+**Note**: More information about the Helm requirement can be found [here]({{< relref "/userguide/managing-operators" >}}).

 {{% notice note %}}
 All Kubernetes distributions and managed services have small differences.
 In particular,